All Episodes

 No one should have to fear for their life because of the sexuality or the color of their skin.

-Uh Corey Booker, this vicious attack on Jesse Smollett was an attempted modern day lynching.
+Corey Booker, this vicious attack on Jesse Smollett was an attempted modern-day lynching.

 I'm glad he's safe.

-To those in Congress who don't feel the urgency to pass anti-lynching uh an anti-lynching bill designing lynching as a federal hate crime, I urge you to pay attention.
+To those in Congress who don't feel the urgency to pass an anti-lynching bill designing lynching as a federal hate crime, I urge you to pay attention.

-Uh, the human rights campaign, time's up, all these groups, you know, the this is the risk of everybody always rushing to judgment, Greg Jarrett.
+You know, this is the risk of everybody always rushing to judgment, Greg Jarrett.

 Yeah, it is.

-And you know, people uh should take the approach that that you have consistently taken, Sean, and that is let's wait till we get more information before we start a pining as to what happened.
+And that is let's wait till we get more information before we start opining as to what happened.

-But politicians, especially in in a racially inflamed uh case, you know, love to prejudge and pre-ordain uh the result.
+But politicians, especially in a racially inflamed case, you know, love to prejudge and preordain the result.

-And and of course they end up embarrassing themselves a lot of the time.
+And, of course, they end up embarrassing themselves a lot of the time.

-And this is, you know, sort of a classic case of it.
+And this is sort of a classic case of it.

-Look, I mean, this thing this thing didn't make sense from the beginning when Smollett said he was attacked by by people who said, um, this is MAGA country.
+Look, I mean, this thing didn't make sense from the beginning when Smollett said he was attacked by people who said, this is MAGA country.

-Uh, out at two in the morning uh to get a subway uh sandwich, uh, you know, and and attacked by people he knew who just happened to know at two in the morning would be there.
+Out at 2 in the morning to get a Subway sandwich and attacked by people he knew who just happened to know at 2 in the morning who would be there.

-I'm gonna let you both go, but you'll both be joining me on Hannity tonight.
+I'm going to let you both go, but you'll both be joining me on Hannity tonight.

-Dave, you're on the Sean Hannity show, as now everybody's making their way back into the courtroom for the reading of the verdict in the smaller case.
+Dave, you're on the Sean Hannity show as now everybody's making their way back into the courtroom for the reading of the verdict in the Smollett case.

 What do you say, Dave?